Содержание

 pulled from another name server.
 To differentiate master and slave

-files, use the directory slave
+files, use the directory slave for the slave

 files.

-; };This entry is only needed for slave zones.
+server-ip-address; };This entry is only needed for slave zones.
 It specifies from which name server the zone file should be transferred.

 This option controls external write access, which would allow clients